-Testing the effectiveness of various SEO tactics is part of what we do at AIMBIZ, and it’s something anyone can do using free tools such as the Google Keyword Adwords tool, Twitter, HootSuite and a WordPress website.
-Recently, we began a test to optimize several posts for two of our top markets, Kent, Washington, where many of our clients are located and Issaquah, where we are located and where our business is growing.
-Clearly there’s value for us to appear in the search results for relevant web design-related terms in these locations.
-With our new website and domain at AIMBIZ.com, we have the perfect opportunity to track the real-time progress of our search results starting from a clean slate.
+Testing the effectiveness of various SEO tactics is part of what we do at AIMBIZ, and it’s something anyone can do using free tools such as the Google Ad tool, Twitter, HootSuite and a WordPress website.
+In this case, we wanted a test to optimize several posts for two of our local markets, Kent, Washington, where a number of our clients are located and Issaquah, where we were located when AIM was founded.
+Clearly there’s value for us to appear in the search results for relevant web design-related terms in these locations where we have connections.
+With our website and domain at AIMBIZ.com, we have the perfect opportunity to track the real-time progress of our search results starting from a clean slate.
 If you want to skip straight to the results, pop down to the bottom of the page.
 Between here and there we describe how we ran the test and how you can do the same thing for your business website.

 Searching for Web Design Issaquah and Web Design Kent, WA

 We began by researching the top keyword terms that people use regarding web development.
 The term “Web design” ranked best.
 The obvious test for this was to see what keywords got the most local traffic for Seattle, and “Seattle web design” won.
 So it makes sense that people searching for web design services in Kent, WA and Issaquah would use the same local search strategy.
 It also makes sense for us to test local strategies because most of our clients sell to a local market.
 But even if your business serves a non-geographic base, the same lessons apply to other specialized terms, such as brands and model names or specific industry terms.
 This long-tail or niche keyword strategy makes up more than 90% of all Internet search, and people who are searching with long-tail keywords already have narrowed their focus to what you offer, so they are ideal potential customers.